slingr-stack/twilio-package/README.md

 ## Configuration

 #### Account SID
-A 34 character string that uniquely identifies the account.
+A 34-character string that uniquely identifies the account.
 You can find it in [Twilio console](https://console.twilio.com/) once you have an account created.

 **Name**: `accountSid`
 **Type**: text
 **Mandatory**: true

 #### Auth Token
-The authorization token for twilio accounts.
+The authorization token for Twilio accounts.
 You can find it in [Twilio console](https://console.twilio.com/) once you have an account created.

 **Name**: `authToken`
 **Type**: password